kbss-cvut/jopa-examples/README.md

 # JOPA Examples

-This repository contains some usage examples of the [JOPA framework](https://github.com/kbss-cvut/jopa).
+This repository contains some usage examples of the [JOPA framework](https://github.com/kbss-cvut/jopa) - a persistence library for Semantic Web data (both RDF and OWL).

 ### Examples